Balance and Homeostasis are Essential for Health

 You should always try to get outside every day and take in as much healthy light as you can from your surroundings, but that’s not always possible or realistic.
 We have jobs or school during the day, and many people live in climates that don’t get as much natural light.
 Red light therapy is a simple solution for getting healthy light everyday, even when the weather or your schedule don’t cooperate.

-Red light therapy treatments are simple and easy.
+Red light therapy is simple and easy.
 Joovv recommends 10 minutes per treatment area, ideally every day.
 This can help supply the mitochondria in your cells with the light needed to make the ATP energy that powers your body.
 That helps keep your body and cells in balance, even when you can’t get enough light from your environment.
 You can learn more about the basics of red light therapy here.